Glossary

 NFC Trends and Anticipated Growth

-Near-field communication is an exciting, cutting-edge technology that has the potential to revolutionize the way we do business.
-It’s virtually on par with RFID technology in terms of functionality, but it has certain advantages over RFID.
+Near-field communication is a practical short-range technology that can change how businesses identify assets, exchange data and support contactless workflows.
+It's virtually on par with RFID technology in terms of functionality, but it has certain advantages over RFID.

-New technologies don’t just bring new capabilities to the table; they also change how we approach life.
-This is exactly what near-field communication technology has done for us.
-It has changed the way we spend money and shop.
+New technologies bring new capabilities, and they also change how we go about everyday life.
+NFC is a clear case: it has reshaped how we spend money and shop.

-No matter whether it’s a retail store or online shopping portal that you’re dealing with.
-As soon as inventors introduced NFC into our lives, retailers realized how much more convenient it would be for their customers if all they had to do were tap their phones on a secure element-based card emulation.
+Retail store or online shopping portal, it doesn't matter.
+Once NFC arrived, retailers saw how much more convenient checkout would be for customers if all they had to do was tap their phone on a secure element-based card emulation.

 Where Does the NFC Go Next?